 Bromelain may increase blood levels of antibiotics by increasing their absorption in the intestine.

 Proteolytic removal of cell surface molecules by bromelain may account for some of its activities.
-Studies show that bromelain prevents platelet aggregation and adhesion of platelets to blood vessel endothelial cells as well as improves ischemia-reperfusion injury (13).
+Studies show that it prevents platelet aggregation and adhesion of platelets to blood vessel endothelial cells, as well as improving ischemia-reperfusion injury (13).
 It can act as an anti-inflammatory agent by reducing levels of prostaglandin E2 and thromboxane A2 (9).
 In addition, bromelain inhibits neutrophil migration in response to IL-8 during inflammation (14) and decreases pro-inflammatory chemokine and cytokine secretion (15)(16).
 Topical application of bromelain may be used for the skin debridement of burns (1).

 Oral enzymes such as bromelain have been proposed as additive agents for cancer therapy (8).
 Proposed mechanisms include down-regulation of the immunosuppressive cytokine, TGF-beta (7), direct inhibition of tumor cell growth, modulation of immune cell function, modulation of cell adhesion molecules (CAMs), and the effects on platelet aggregation and thrombosis mentioned above (8)(9).
-Studies does in mice showed that bromelain induced apoptosis-related proteins along with inhibition of NF-kappaB-driven Cox-2 expression by blocking the MAPK and Akt/protein kinase B signaling in DMBA-TPA-induced skin tumors (20).
-Bromelain also induces the expression of autophagy-related proteins, light chain 3 protein B II (LC3BII), and beclin-1 thereby facilitating apoptosis in mammary carcinoma cells (26).
+Experiments with murine models showed that bromelain induced apoptosis-related proteins along with inhibiting NF-kappaB-driven Cox-2 expression by blocking the MAPK and Akt/protein kinase B signaling in DMBA-TPA-induced skin tumors (20).
+Bromelain also induced the expression of autophagy-related proteins, light chain 3 protein B II (LC3BII), and beclin-1 thereby facilitating apoptosis in mammary carcinoma cells (26).

 Cytochrome P450 2C9: Bromelain inhibits CYP2C9 activity and can affect metabolism of its substrates (12).
 Antibiotics/Tetracyclines: Bromelain may increase blood and urine levels (23).
 Anticoagulants: Bromelain may increase bleeding risk due to its antithrombotic effects (24).